-Doctoral students in the Department of Entomology and Plant Pathology at the University of Tennessee are expected to obtain varied professional skills during their graduate program.
-To help students meet this expectation, five Professional Experiences must be incorporated into their graduate Plan of Study and completed before graduation.
-In addition to your Advisor and Graduate Advisory Committee, numerous other faculty members are available to serve as mentors for any of these experiences.
-The five Professional Experiences are described below:
+Doctoral students in the Department of Entomology and Plant Pathology at the University of Tennessee are expected to obtain additional professional skills during their graduate program and before graduation.
+To help students meet this expectation, they should incorporate into their Plan of Study and complete five Professional Experiences from different categories from the nine categories listed below.
+Students must have SPAC approval for all experiences before completing their experience.
+In addition to your Advisor and Graduate Advisory Committee, other faculty members are available to serve as mentors for any of these experiences.
+The Professional Experience categories are described in more detail below and include (1) Academic Outreach, (2) Extension, (3) Leadership, (4) Service, (5) Training and/or Mentoring, (6) Teaching, (7) International, (8) Internship, and (9) Design Your Own Experience.

-Academic Outreach Experience:
+Academic Outreach:

 The University of Tennessee, Knoxville, defines academic outreach and engagement as integrated scholarship, which engages its academic missions of research, creativity, teaching, and service with its community.
-This type of experience involves students collaborating with external groups in mutually beneficial partnerships that extends the University's intellectual resources to its constituents.
-Graduate students will have numerous opportunities to gain meaningful academic outreach experience through the department's ongoing K-12 activities focused on students and teachers.
-Graduate students who participate in this experience will learn the philosophy and practice of successful academic outreach.
+This type of experience involves students collaborating with external groups (non-UT) such as stakeholders, in mutually beneficial partnerships that extend the University's intellectual resources to its constituents.
+Graduate students will have opportunities to gain meaningful academic outreach experience through the department's ongoing K-12 activities focused on 4H, FFA, students, and teachers.

-Examples of outreach experiences include but are not limited to the following:
+Examples of academic outreach experiences include but are not limited to the following:

-- 1. K-12 teaching lessons - 2.
-Academic outreach at a land grant university - 3.
-Programs and Partnerships from the UT Office of Community Engagement and Outreach - 4.
-Academic outreach to community programs (Gadget Girls, judging Science Fair projects, Emerald Youth) - 5.
-4-H activities
+- 1. Develop and deliver a K-12 teaching lesson or 4-H activity - 2.
+Work with an ongoing program or partnership associated with the UT Office of Community Engagement and Outreach - 3.
+Participate in community associated programs such as judging Science Fair projects, volunteering with Emerald Youth